divstechnologydev/moveo-analytics-tag/README.md

 {
   success: false,
   status: 'not_found',
-  message: 'Model not found or not accessible',
+  message: 'Model not found or not accessible'
-  model_id: 'your-model-id'
 }
 ```